ClaireDons/ClaireDons.github.io/bisicles_knmi.md

 ## Intel mpi

 **_This walkthrough will compile BISICLES but will not currently run in your workspace on the HPC due to the Lustre Filesystem setup.
-So for now the only version that works in the openmpi._**
+So for now the only version that works is the openmpi version._**

 This walkthrough is for if you want to compile BISICLES on the HPC at KNMI but can be more broadly related to any system that uses the [Intel MPI library](https://software.intel.com/content/www/us/en/develop/documentation/mpi-developer-guide-linux/top.html) (instead of [openMPI](https://www.open-mpi.org/)) and where you may not have sudo rights.